maggiechua/ood-stocks/Stocks/res/SETUP-README.txt

 2. Ensure your data folder is accessible and is within the res folder.
 3. Run the JAR program ($ java -jar Stocks.jar)

+Additional Note: During the testing phase, we noticed that accessing the stock data according to the file path had discrepancies between Mac vs. Windows OS.
+Please doublecheck that the file path located in the StocksModelImpl.java file on Line 30 matches the following according to your device.
+    - Mac: "/res/data/"
+    - Windows: "/Stocks/res/data/"

 Example run instructions:
 1. Enter: 'create-portfolio a' to create an initial portfolio.
 2. Enter: 'create-portfolio b' to create a second portfolio.